syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ![](SfDataGrid_images/Excel/CellEvent.png)

-## Save a file
+## Save a File

-The below code snippet explains how to save the converted excel sheet in our local device.
+The following code snippet explains how to save the converted Excel sheet in our local device.

 {% tabs %}
 {% highlight c# %}